Updated: 2024-07-30

 The Challenge of Unfilled Shifts in Canadian Hospitals

-This post outlines practical strategies to move from a reactive to a proactive approach, improving your shift fill-rates and creating a more stable and sustainable workforce.
+This post details practical strategies to transition from a reactive to a proactive paradigm, aiming to improve shift fill-rates and cultivate a more stable and resilient healthcare workforce.

 1. Data-Driven Demand Forecasting